rachaelkalicun/evercooked_blog/source/blog/sourdough-king-cake.html.md

   - Once cooled, decorate with glaze and colored sugar.
 ---

 King Cake is a celebration of tradition and community.
-In New Orleans, people eat it from January 6, known as Epiphany.
-This day celebrates when the three wise men visited baby Jesus.
-They continue eating it until Mardi Gras.
-A plastic baby is hidden inside.
-The person who finds it is said to be blessed with luck and prosperity.
+In New Orleans, people eat it from January 6, known as Epiphany, which marks the day the three wise men visited baby Jesus.
+The tradition continues until Mardi Gras.
+A plastic baby is hidden inside, and whoever finds it is said to be blessed with luck and prosperity.

 Today, there are many variations, like cinnamon-sugar or cream cheese fillings.
 I kept this one traditional.
 It's a simple brioche dough, decorated with the symbolic colors of purple, green, and gold.
 Purple stands for justice, green represents faith, and gold signifies power.